stephenh/joist-java/README.markdown

 Joist is a webapp development stack that consists of:

-* joist.domain--an ORM with type-safe queries (no strings) and no runtime class generation (no CGLIB).
+* joist-domain--an ORM with type-safe queries (no strings) and no runtime class generation (no CGLIB).
-* joist.web--a page-, component-based web framework that leverages bindgen for type safe data binding
+* joist-web--a page-, component-based web framework that leverages bindgen for type safe data binding

 See [http://joist.ws](http://joist.ws) for more documentation.